RavShukla/RavShukla/README.md

 ---

-### 🏆 Achievements:
+### 🏆 Highlights:
-- ✅ Built personal projects like **Khana Khazana (Food Delivery Website)**
+- 🚀 Built projects like **Khana Khazana (Food Delivery Website)**
-- 🎙️ Hosted podcast and participated in **National School of Drama (NSD)**
+- 🎙️ Hosted podcast & participated in **NSD activities**
-- 📌 Delivered a **solo AI pitch** (Object Detection)
+- 🧠 Built an **Object Detection Model** & pitched it solo
-- 🏋️ Balancing **tech, fitness, and creativity**
+- 🧩 Balancing creativity with code and continuous learning

 ---

-### 🚀 Future Goals:
-- Build a personal & family portfolio website
-- Contribute to open-source projects
-- Win at least 2 hackathons per semester
-- Land an AI/ML internship by 4th semester
-- Stay consistent with gym, code & growth

----

-> "Code like an engineer.
+> “Code like an engineer.
 Think like an artist.
-Grind like an athlete." — Gaurav Shukla
+Grind like an athlete.” — Gaurav Shukla

----

-Would you like me to deploy this as your actual README now or save it as a downloadable `.md` file?